 Practice quickly ranging your target and transferring to your shooting pins in a smooth, low-motion effort, relying on the high-visibility fiber optics of the Dead-On Range Finder.

 Cut a guage (stick or board or an old arrow) to length: 17 inches for whitetail, 20 inches for mule deer, 28 inches for elk and turkey, and 14 inches for antelope.
 Place the guage next to your target.
 At 20 yards, the guage, from top to bottom, will fill the 20-yard space on your Range Finder.
 Try this at other yardages, too.
 Fine tune your Range Finder’s fiber optic pins by moving them to line up with the guage.
-Note: some targets will actually be close enough to the right size to act act as the guage for calibration (just bracket the target before you shoot every time and you will become a lethal weapon in the hunting woods)…
+Note: some targets will actually be close enough to the right size to act act as the guage for calibration (just bracket the target every time and you will become a wild success in the hunting woods)…